merenlab/merenlab.org/data/anvio-structure/chapter-III.md

 ## Step 4: anvi-run-workflow

 {:.notice}
-If you opted not to do Step FIXME and Step FIXME, you don't have the prerequisite files for this step.
+If you opted not to do [Step 2](#step-2-downloading-metagenomes-and-metatranscriptomes) and [Step 3](#step-3-downloading-sar11-reference-genomes), you don't have the prerequisite files for this step.
 That's okay though.
-You can still read along, or you can skip straight ahead to Step FIXME, where you can download the checkpoint data pack that contains all the files generated from this step, and used in all subsequent steps.
+You can still read along, or you can skip straight ahead to [Step 5](#step-5-exporting-gene-calls), where you can download the checkpoint datapack that contains all the files generated from this step.

 ### Overview